How to Apply

 - Select "Fall 2014-Advanced JD Application"

 Important note: Once you have submitted your application through LSAC, please let us know by sending an email with your LSAC account number to email@example.com, so that we can be sure that LSAC forwards your application to us.

 2. Application Requirements

 (All documentation/information should be submitted through LSAC.)

 All transcripts should be submitted through Law School Admissions Council's Credential Assembly Service.
 (Please note that LSAC charges fees for services through the Credential Assembly Service.)

 The personal statement is both a writing sample and an opportunity to discuss your unique characteristics and personal qualities, including educational and work experiences, talents and special interests, socioeconomic background, involvement in community affairs and public service, or any events or circumstances that have helped shape your life or given it direction.
 It should not exceed three double-spaced pages in length.

 Two or more letters of recommendation

 At least one letter of recommendation should be from a faculty member at the institution awarding the first law degree.
 If not, please explain why this is not available in the appropriate departmental question on the application.
-Applicants who seek credit for their LLM courses must submit at least one recommendation from an instructor at the institution that granted their LLM degree.
+Applicants who hold an LLM degree must submit at least one recommendation from an instructor at the institution that granted their LLM degree.
 The strongest recommendations are substantive and detail the applicant's analytical abilities and writing skills.
 It is worth making a significant effort to communicate with your recommenders regarding the need for detail.